npress/EthosLending/README.md

 Uses amount of loan, interest, downpayment and term to compute monthy payment, total interest, and total payment.

 This program prints output from several boundary test conditions to the screen.
-After that the user has the option to input their own data in the following format:
+After that the user has the option to input their own data in the following format:<br />
 amount: 1200<br />
 interest: 3.4%<br />
 downpayment: 200<br />